Custom Made Insoles For Shin Splints

 There are several painful conditions that result from physical activity or overuse of the feet, joints, and muscles of the lower leg.
-These ailments, including shin splints, turf toe, and foot imbalances, are physically uncomfortable and are disruptive to a person’s regular activities.
+These common foot ailments, including shin splints, turf toe, and foot imbalances, are physically uncomfortable and are disruptive to a person’s regular activities.
 Each of these conditions can lead to greater pain throughout the body and can have long-lasting consequences on a person's health and physical wellbeing.
 These ailments will be examined in further detail, as well as the risk factors and greater complications that can arise from these lower body injuries, and how foot orthotics can effectively prevent these conditions from occurring, allowing individuals to take part in the activities they enjoy without lower body pain.

 What are shin splints?

 Medial Tibial Stress Syndrome, also more commonly known as shin splints, is a common exercise-related injury.
 Shin splints are characterized by acute pain along the tibia (shin bone), typically along the inner edge where the muscle attaches to the bone.
 Shin splints occur when the tendons and muscles around the shin bone become inflamed.

 Shin splints are common in athletes and people who are involved in moderate to intense physical activities.
 Shin splints often occur in runners and dancers, military recruits, as well as individuals who participate in activities like basketball, soccer, or tennis.
 Any activity that is characterized by a repeated pounding motion of the legs and feet creates a strain on the bones and muscles of the lower body.
 Sudden changes in intensity, frequency, or duration of physical activity is often the cause of shin splints.
 When the body is not familiar with the stress of a high impact activity, inflammation can occur and become extremely painful.